Tamajit1998/MNIST-Dataset-using-keras/README.md

 # MNIST-Dataset-using-keras
-Built-in Mnist Dataset is classification by creating A neural network
+Built-in Mnist Dataset of keras is classification by creating A neural network